 Notice we said keyword performance, not rankings.
 Everyone loves the idea of ranking #1 on Google, but since search results are now localized, personalized, and driven by AI, keyword rankings are becoming less accurate and less important as an SEO metric.

 Instead of focusing solely on rankings, we recommend looking at your impressions, clicks, and click-through rates for your targeted keywords.
 This will give you an idea of how well your pages are optimized to show up and entice visitors onto your site when they’re searching for topics related to your business.

 One great way to track this is through the Search Analytics tool within Google Search Console.
 There, you can see the most frequent queries that are driving people to your website and identify top pages to improve.

-For our own website, we can see the top non-branded search terms that are driving clicks, and look for low CTRs (like for web development services) that we can improve and optimize.
+For our own website, we can see the top non-branded search terms that are driving clicks, and look for low CTRs (like for website design and development services) that we can improve and optimize.

 Now that you’ve established some baseline metrics to ensure you’re executing your SEO campaign properly, you can start to look at the results it’s generating for your business.

 Start by tracking lead conversions.
 These are things like form fills, phone calls, or live chat messages from your website.
 And, if you’re an e-commerce business, make sure you’re tracking “add to carts” and sales too.
 This will help you identify leads that are coming from your website and make the investment in SEO marketing much more concrete.

 You can use Google Analytics or other analytics software to help track conversions and break them down by source, so you see which ones came from organic search.
 Also, make sure you have phone call tracking, so you see how call-in leads are finding your business.